Sugar beet: Description

-History of the sugar beet
+History

-Discovery of beet sugar
+Discovery

 The species beet consists of several cultivar groups.
-The 16th-century scientist, Olivier de Serres discovered a process for preparing sugar syrup from the (red) beet.
-He wrote: "The beet-root, when being boiled, yields a juice similar to syrup of sugar, which is beautiful to look at on account of its vermilion color" (1575).
-However, because crystallized cane sugar was already available and provided a better taste, this process never caught on.
-This story characterizes the history of the sugar beet.
-The competition between beet sugar and sugarcane for control of the sugar market plays out from the first extraction of a sugar syrup from a garden beet into the modern day.
+The 16th-century French scientist Olivier de Serres discovered a process for preparing sugar syrup from (red) beetroot.
+He wrote: "The beet-root, when being boiled, yields a juice similar to syrup of sugar, which is beautiful to look at on account of its vermilion colour" (1575).
+Because crystallized cane sugar was already available and had a better taste, this process did not become popular.

-Modern sugar beets date back to mid-18th century Silesia where Frederick the Great, king of Prussia, subsidized experiments aimed at developing processes for sugar extraction.
+Modern sugar beets date to the mid-18th century Silesia, where Frederick the Great, king of Prussia, subsidized experiments to develop processes for sugar extraction.
 In 1747, Andreas Sigismund Marggraf, professor of physics in the Academy of Science of Berlin, isolated sugar from beetroots and found them at concentrations of 1.3–1.6%.
 He also demonstrated that the sugar that could be extracted from beets was identical to that produced from cane.
-He found the best of these vegetable sources for the extraction of sugar was the white beet.
-Despite Marggraf’s success in isolating pure sugar from beets, it did not lead to commercial manufacture of sugar.
+He found the best of these vegetable sources for sugar was the white beet.
+Despite Marggraf's success in isolating sugar from beets, it did not lead to commercial beet sugar production.

-Development of the Sugar beet
+Development of the sugar beet

-The Mangelwurzel or fodder beet is another variety of Beta vulgaris.
 Marggraf's student and successor Franz Karl Achard began plant breeding sugar beet in Kaulsdorf near Berlin in 1786.
 Achard started his plant breeding by evaluating 23 varieties of beet for sugar content.
 In the end he selected a local strain from Halberstadt in modern-day Saxony-Anhalt, Germany.
-Moritz Baron von Koppy and his son further selected from this strain for white, conical tubers.
+Moritz Baron von Koppy and his son further selected white, conical tubers from this strain.
 The selection was named weiße schlesische Zuckerrübe, meaning white Silesian sugar beet.
-In about 1800 this boasted about 5–6% sucrose by (dry) weight.
-This beet is the progenitor of all modern sugar beet.
-Of course the plant breeding process has continued since then, leading to a sucrose content of around 20% (or 18%) in modern varieties.
+In about 1800, this cultivar contained about 5% to 6% sucrose by (dry) weight.
+It went on to become the progenitor of all modern sugar beets.
+The plant breeding process has continued since then, leading to a sucrose content of around 18% in modern varieties.

-History of the beet sugar industry
+Beet sugar industry

 Franz Karl Achard opened the world's first beet sugar factory in 1801, at Kunern, Silesia (now Konary, Poland).
-The idea to produce sugar from beet was soon introduced to France, from whence the European sugar beet industry rapidly expanded.
+The idea to produce sugar from beet was soon introduced to France, whence the European sugar beet industry rapidly expanded.
 By 1840, about 5% of the world's sugar was derived from sugar beets, and by 1880, this number had risen more than tenfold to over 50%.
-In North America the first commercial production started in 1879 at a farm in Alvarado, California.
+In North America, the first commercial production started in 1879 at a farm in Alvarado, California.
 The sugar beet was introduced to Chile by German settlers around 1850.